- Lat pulldowns have been shown to work (and grow) the biceps muscle just as good as barbell curls. At least in untrained subjects.

 - The group training both lat pulldowns and barbell curls increased their bicep thickness by 7.04% and their strength by 12.85%.

-So – based on these studies alone, lat pulldowns with a wide, pronated grip seem to be pretty effective for growing your biceps.
+So – based on these studies alone, lat pulldowns with a wide, pronated grip seem to work your biceps very well.
 At least equally good as barbell curls.
 This probably means that other variations of lat pulldowns (supinated grip, and narrower grip width) and also pull-ups are good for training your biceps.

 Keep in mind that both of these studies came from the same research group, and I would love to see them replicated by another team.